 To find out more about what alcohol units and how to work out whether the amount you’re drinking is healthy, have a read of this guide on units from the NHS.
 Or for more information on the current drinking guidelines, you might want to read this page from Alcohol Change UK.

-You can also check how healthy your drinking is by taking this quiz here.
+You can also check how healthy your drinking is by taking this quiz.

-If you have become dependent on alcohol, then it’s important that you do not stop drinking suddenly, as this can be incredibly dangerous, and can lead to symptoms such as seizures, depression and hand tremors.
-If you’re concerned about your dependency on alcohol and need some help and support with getting this under control, then it’s important to speak to your GP who will be able to get you the help needed to cut down your alcohol consumption safely.
+If you’re concerned about your dependency on alcohol and need some help and support with getting this under control, then it’s important to speak to your local GP who’ll be able to get you the help needed to cut down your alcohol consumption safely.

-Even if you feel that you are not dependent on alcohol, but are at risk of becoming dependent, and feel that you might need some extra help cutting back, it’s also worth speaking to your GP about the help that might be available.
+Even if you feel that you’re not dependent on alcohol, but are at risk of becoming dependent, and feel that you might need some extra help cutting back, it’s also worth speaking to your GP about the help that might be available.

 How can I get started with Dry January?

 You can take part in the month-long Dry January challenge without the help and support of Alcohol Change UK.
-However, many people find that downloading the Dry January app for iOS or Android, and/or signing up for free coaching emails, can help them to stay motivated.
+However, many people find that downloading the Dry January app, and/or signing up for free coaching emails, can help them to stay motivated.

-If you wanted to stay connected to the Dry January community, by hearing stories from others, and getting daily updates and tips, then you might also find it useful to sign up to receive free coaching emails.
+If you want to stay connected to the Dry January community, by hearing stories from others, and getting daily updates and tips, then you might also like to sign up to receive free coaching emails.
 These emails can help you to feel part of the larger movement (which is great for motivation), and remind you why you started the challenge in the first place.
 You can either sign up for these via the app – or, if you’d rather not download the app, and you’d like to receive emails only, you can sign up for these here.

-With another lockdown upon us, 2021 hasn’t gotten off to the start that many of us were hoping for.
-And while there’s nothing that we can do about the ever-changing guidelines, and how quickly our lives return to ‘normal’ – what we can control is how we choose to look after ourselves day to day.
-Dry January might not be easy, but the short and long-term health benefits are incredibly powerful, and at a time when our health is taking centre stage, there’s never been a better time to start making positive lifestyle changes.
+One thing that we can change in life is how we choose to look after ourselves day to day.
+Dry January might not be easy, but the short and long-term health benefits are great, and at a time when our health is taking centre stage, there’s never been a better time to start making positive lifestyle changes.